The “Don’t Tell” Policy in AA

 By Roger C.

-Some members of Alcoholics Anonymous often seem to follow an unofficial policy just for the nonbelievers at AA meetings: “Don’t Tell.”
+There often seems to be an unofficial policy in Alcoholics Anonymous especially for nonbelievers at AA meetings: “Don’t Tell.”

-It is a policy imposed by a few and rarely challenged.
+It is a policy imposed by just a few but rarely challenged.

 Here’s an example of the problem: John M tells about how easily everyone accepts it when an AA speaker says, “I owe this to my Higher Power whom I choose to call God.”